ryvus/Ryvus/README.md

 cargo clippy --workspace --all-targets
 ```

----

 ## 🌱 Roadmap Foundation

-(Future features—**not yet implemented**—but guiding the architecture)
+(Future features , not yet implemented, but guiding the architecture)

 * Expanded flow control patterns
 * Stronger execution reporting and introspection
 * Local runner improvements
 * Configurable serialization and storage strategies

-Cloud execution, distributed runners, and CLI tooling will be introduced only after the core engine and flow layers reach maturity.

----
+## 📘 Documentation

+A dedicated documentation site will be introduced in the future.
+Until then, each crate's `examples/` directory serves as a practical collection of how‑tos and reference implementations.

 ## 🤝 Contributing

 Contributions of any size are welcome.
-Whether improving documentation, refining APIs, or adding tests—every addition helps.
+Whether improving documentation, refining APIs, or adding tests,every addition helps.

 For large changes, please open an issue first to discuss alignment with project direction.

----

 ## 📄 License

 Ryvus is licensed under the MIT License.

----

 ## ❤️ Acknowledgements